rweichler/cylinder/README.md

 ## Pull request policy

-Pull requests are only for changes and improvements to the core framework.
-Not custom Lua scripts.
+Pull requests here are only for changes and improvements to the core framework.
+Not Lua scripts.

-Feel free to post them to [/r/cylinder](http://reddit.com/r/cylinder).
-Once this is on BigBoss there will also be an easy way for you to submit your scripts there too.
+I regularly check [/r/cylinder](http://reddit.com/r/cylinder).
+If I see a script there I'd like to include by default, I'll PM you.

 ## License